Safe Schools Improvement Act

 LGBT youth also identify bullying as a primary problem in their lives.
 They identified family rejection (26 percent), school/bullying problems (21 percent), and fear of being out or open (18 percent) as the top three problems they face.
 In comparison, non-LGBT youth identified classes/exams/grades (25 percent), college/career (14 percent), and financial pressures (11 percent) as the top three problems they face.
 Clearly, LGBT youth spend time worrying about bullying and rejection, while their non-LGBT peers are able to focus on grades, career choices, and the future.

 Broad Support from Educators and Administrators

-Numerous education, health, law enforcement and youth development organizations support federal legislation to combat bullying and harassment, including the American Federation of Teachers, the American School Health Association, the National Association of School Psychologists, the National Education Association and the National Parent Teacher Association.
+Numerous education, health, law enforcement, and youth development organizations support federal legislation to combat bullying and harassment, including the American Federation of Teachers, American School Health Association, National Association of School Psychologists, National Education Association, and National Parent Teacher Association.

 What is the Current Status of the Bill?

 SSIA was re-introduced in the 114th Congress in the Senate by Sens.
 Robert Casey (D-PA) and Mark Kirk (R-IL) on January 29, 2015.